hyperledger/toc/project-reports/2024/2024-annual-Hyperledger-Indy.md

     * Additional DIDDoc support, such support for additional key types
     * Read replicas for performance
     * Storing other document types on an Indy ledger, such as OCA Bundles
-* Progress on the Indy Besu concept, transitioning from the existing PoC and design to a concrete implementation.
+* Progress on the Indy Besu concept:
+  * Transitioning from the existing PoC and design to a concrete implementation.
+      * Improvement of existing modules
+      * Integration with Aries Frameworks
+      * Implementation of migration tools
-    * Some of the desired functionality above might be done in the Indy Besu implementation, such as being part of a much bigger community working on a common component.
+    * Some of the general desired functionality above might be done in the Indy Besu implementation.

 ### Help Required